Mai-Sigurd/Haaukernetes/report/test-data/README.md

+# Test Data and Graphs

+Contains results from CPU and memory tests of different Haaukernetes scenarios and R files for creating graphs for the data.

-Setup
+## Setup

-Servers
+The tests where performed on the following server setup:
-- Control plane: Ubuntu 22.04 (LTS) x64, 2 vCPUs, 4 GB memory, 80 GB disk
+- Control-plane: Ubuntu 22.04 (LTS) x64, 2 vCPUs, 4 GB memory, 80 GB disk
+  - Running Kubernetes with Calico and monitoring stack.
+  - Tainted to ensure no test resources were scheduled on it.
-- Worker node: Ubuntu 22.04 (LTS) x64, 4 vCPUs, 8 GB memory, 160 GB disk
+- Worker-node: Ubuntu 22.04 (LTS) x64, 4 vCPUs, 8 GB memory, 160 GB disk

-- Control plane with monitoring and the Go program.
+  - Running Kubernetes with Calico and resources created by the tests.
-  - Tainted so that nothing gets scheduled on it.
-  - Monitoring on it though because it uses some resources.
-- Worker node
   - Untainted.

-### Note
-- We do not use our API in the test.
-We call the funcs directly.
+The data has been taken from the Grafana interface.